Get insights.

 - Were you engaged till the completion of the survey?

-Ask similar questions to get the most out of the Pilot Survey.
+Ask questions along these lines to get the most out of your pilot survey.

 Test Your Knowledge